 We want Samsung to actually find a solution for the notch in 2020, not just a way around it.
 So far the biggest trend in 2019 is the under-display fingerprint scanner and some sort of trick to hide the front-facing camera.
 Even if people don’t want a front camera, there are sensors on the top front of almost every device that serves an important purpose.

-Shown above is an image from a private Samsung event from earlier in 2018.
+Shown above is an image from a private Samsung event from 2018.
 This teases some of the current, upcoming, and future technology from the company.
 Including the “fingerprint on display” we got with the Galaxy S10, and that same event showcased “hole punch” cutouts in the screen.

 Moving forward, not only do we want Samsung to deliver “under panel sensors” with the Galaxy S11, we think it’s crucial to the success of the device.
 That means the front camera and sensors are under the screen, invisible, yet in no way affect the performance of the screen OR the camera.
 It’s coming eventually, and we hope it debuts on the Galaxy S11 and Galaxy S11+ in February of next year.
+There’s a chance they’ll still cut out a hole and save the under-display tech for the Note 11, but we’ll have to wait and see.

 3. Better, Bigger Cameras and More Zoom